tomas-fryza/avr-course/Labs/08-i2c/README.md

    | 0x01 | 0 | 10 Minutes | Minutes |
    | ... | ... | ... | ... |

-4. Verify the TWI communication with logic analyzer.
+4. Verify the I2C communication with logic analyzer.
 Find out in what format the hour information is stored in the circuit.
 Implement an application that reads the hours and displays it in both 12-hour and 24-hour formats.

 ## Lab assignment